 How to bring back lost data in an image

 You can bring lost details back by adjusting sliders until you find the best solution/combination.
 The most effective can be adjusting highlights, whites or black.
-However, sometimes you can also solve it by adjusting texture, clarity or contrast.
-You need to find the best solution for you, to keep your desired look of an image but not going to the extreme of loosing the data of an image.
+However, sometimes you can also solve it by adjusting texture, clarity, or contrast.
+You need to find the best solution for you, to keep your desired look of an image but not going to the extreme of losing the data of an image.

 J-Trick – what is it and how to use it

 Some people use the Clipping Indicators as so-called J-trick.
 What is it and how you can use it?